mantoshkumar9060/mantoshkumar9060/README.md

 - 🧑‍💻 2+ years of experience in **Java Backend Development, Spring Boot, REST APIs, and Angular**
 - ⚙️ Skilled in **Microservices, SQL, Git, Docker**, and **CI/CD** workflows
 - 🌱 Continuously learning **System Design, DSA**, and **Cloud Technologies**
-- 🚀 Aspiring to work with top product-based companies like **Amazon, Google, and Meta**
+- 🚀 Aspiring to work with top product-based companies**
 - 📫 Reach me at: **mantoshkumar9060@gmail.com**

 ---